jiabeiw68/proj3/README.md

 Users are assigned to a group automatically at the browser-session level, although the version can also be manually specified through URL parameters.

+## Hypothesis

+- **H0 (Null Hypothesis):** There is no difference in user behavior between Version A and Version B.
+- **H1 (Alternative Hypothesis):** There is a significant difference in user engagement and task completion between the two interface designs.

 ---

 ## App Workflow